smlaming/Roomate-Finder/README.md

 ## Description

   Hello!
 Thank you for looking at our Django project.
-We made a site to faciliate the stressful proccess of finding an undergrad roomate at the University of Virginia.
+We made a site to faciliate the stressful proccess of finding an undergrad roommate at the University of Virginia.
 Our site first asks some basic information about you, including some of the lifestyle habits, any compares you to other participants.
 If we think you would be a good match based on our algorithm, we tell both parties.
 Users have a chance to review every match, and if interested reach out to them!